jparkington/Electric-Brew/README.md

 ```
 ![Solar Projections](/fig/analysis/nf/projections_fig.png)

 In this analysis, we explore a hypothetical scenario where all of Austin Street's power is sourced from solar energy.
 The actual vs. projected energy costs reveal a clear trend that follows from the previous charts—switching entirely to solar power would have led to higher expenses for the brewery.
-Over the analyzed period, the average actual cost per month stands at about **$2,285**, whereas the projected costs under a full solar regime average around **$2,870**.
+Over the analyzed period, the average actual cost per month stands at about **$2,362.32**, whereas the projected costs under a full solar regime average around **$2,524.36**.

-Interestingly, the cost per kWh for solar energy averages at **$0.234**, which, while relatively stable (std. dev.: **$0.027**), contributes to higher projected costs.
-This reaffirms that, under current conditions and pricing models, solar energy is more expensive per unit than the brewery's existing energy mix.
+Interestingly, the cost per kWh for solar energy averages at **$0.224**, with a relatively stable standard deviation of **$0.025**.
+This consistency contributes to higher projected costs, reaffirming that, under current conditions and pricing models, solar energy is more expensive per unit than the brewery's existing energy mix.

-The percentage differences between actual and projected costs provide a nuanced perspective.
-In certain months like December 2022 and January 2023, the cost difference is strikingly high, reaching up to **74.58%** and **43.63%**, underscoring the substantial financial impact that a full shift to solar energy could have during months with higher energy demands.
+The analysis becomes particularly insightful when examining the percentage differences between actual and projected costs, especially in significant months.
+For instance, in December 2022, the cost difference reaches a substantial **50.31%**, and in January 2023, it stands at **36.41%**.
+These figures underscore the substantial financial impact that a full shift to solar energy could have during months with higher energy demands.

-In summary, while the transition to solar energy aligns with sustainability goals, it currently presents a significant cost increase for Austin Street Brewery.
+In summary, while the transition to solar energy aligns with sustainability goals, it currently presents a considerable cost increase for Austin Street Brewery, particularly in high-demand months.
 This analysis highlights the importance of a balanced approach, where solar energy complements rather than completely replaces conventional energy sources.
-It also emphasizes the need for further exploration into cost-effective solar solutions, potential subsidies, and incentives that could make a full transition more financially viable in the future.
+It also underscores the need for further exploration into cost-effective solar solutions, potential subsidies, and incentives that could make a full transition more financially viable in the future.

 ### Peak Hour & Supplier Modeling